evilayman/opencode-raven/README.md

 ```

 Restart opencode.
 It will resolve Raven from npm and cache the plugin automatically.

+That is enough to start using Raven.
+The default config already includes routed search/fetch tools and bundled on-demand MCPs for Context7, Exa, and Grep.app.
+Add any other MCP under `onDemandMcpServers` only if you want more capabilities.

 Raven checks for package updates and notifies you when a newer version is available.
 Run `/raven update`, then restart opencode.